-- This issue features a selection of some of the highest quality options available right now, from Brooks, First Ascent, Hi-Tec, NuZest, PeptoSport, SwissEye, and The North Face brands.
+- This issue features a selection of some of the highest quality options available right now, from Brooks, First Ascent, Hi-Tec, NuZest, PeptoSport, SwissEye, and The North Face brands in the Gear Guide.

 - We look back at some of the bigger trail races that have taken place in South Africa, including Oyster Catcher Trail Run, Rhino Peak Challenge, Cederberg Traverse, Harrismith Mountain Race, Kalahari Augrabies Extreme Marathon (KAEM), Golden Gate Challenge, KZN Trail Series, Dryland Traverse, Cape Trail Clinic, SkyRun, and Lesotho Ultra Trail.

 - There are 138 events lined up from December to August 2017 from across South Africa, and internationally, plus a bonus 10 major trail runs later in the year.
 Get the details and start lining them up with the help of our calendar!

 - Get inspired by everyday vegans, including reformed drug addict, current ultrarunner Yassine Doubon, saving the planet (and themselves) one meal at a time.

 - Find out which scorpions should scare you, and which to cuddle with African Snakebite Institute founder Johan Marais.

 - You already know that you feel better in a forest.
 Discover how the trees actually heal you!

 TRAIL magazine became South Africa’s first print publication dedicated to the booming worldwide activity of trail running in December 2011.